mobiledgex/edge-cloud/metrics-exporter/README.md

 `metrics-exporter` service collects prometheus metrics on a cluster and writes them into an influxDB.

 The service collects cluster-wide as well as per-pod metrics.
 Service will create database `clusterstats` in the influxDB if one doesn't exist.
-Cluster metrics are collected and stored in `crm-cluster` mesasurement in `clusterstats` database.
+Cluster metrics are collected and stored in `crm-cluster` measurement in `clusterstats` database.
 It includes the following metrics:
    - `cpu` - cluster CPU utilization percentage
    - `mem` - cluster memory utilization percentage
    - `disk` - cluster filesystem utilization percentage